thiamsantos/packages_bot/CONTRIBUTING.md

 ## Submitting pull requests
 Pull requests are the greatest contributions, so be sure they are focused in scope, and do avoid unrelated commits.
-And submit your pull request after making sure that all tests pass and they are covering 100% of the code.

 - Fork it!
 - Clone your fork: `git clone https://github.com/<your-username>/packages_bot`